niki-amini-naieni/CounTX/README.md

 #### 2. Set Up Anaconda Environment:

-The following commands will create a suitable Anaconda environment for running the CounTX training and inference code.
+The following commands will create a suitable Anaconda environment for running the CounTX training and inference procedures.
 To produce the results in the paper, we used [Anaconda version 2022.10](https://repo.anaconda.com/archive/).

 ```
 conda create --name countx-environ python=3.7